livezingy/EasyPR_MFC/README.md

 # EasyPR
 EasyPR is an open source Chinese license plate recognition system.
-The goal of EasyPR is to become a simple, efficient and accurate license plate identification library.
+It aims to be Easy, Flexible, and Accurate.
 EasyPR based on openCV, you can transplant to all the platforms that opencv support.
 The repository of EasyPR is https://github.com/liuruoze/EasyPR, which is an excellent example of learning openCV.
 Thanks very much for the team of EasyPR!

 # EasyPR_MFC
 EasyPR comes with the demo based on win32 console, the picture to be recognized is specified in the program, you must modify the program to change the picture.
 So I created the EasyPR_MFC, which functions as follow: